 History of Illinois Church Victims of Sexual Abuse

-As of last year, ninety-nine religious leaders faced allegations of victim sexual abuse levied against them.
-The filed claim numbers may be a low estimate given the fact that a victim of sexual abuse may never come forward with their stories out of fear.
+Last year, ninety-nine religious leaders faced credible allegations of sexual violations levied against them.
+However, the filed claim numbers may be a low estimate because a victim of priest sexual violence may never come forward with their stories out of fear.

 Recent Illinois and Chicago Sexual Abuse Claims

-Accusations are still being made against religious leaders based on conduct that occurred many years ago.
+Accusations are still being made against religious leaders based on conduct many years ago.
 Fortunately, the time limit for child sexual abuse lawsuits has been extended.

-Recently, the Catholic Church in Chicago was sued based on allegations of criminal sex abuse by the late Father John Smyth.
-The reverend is alleged to have molested the plaintiff when the priest was head of the Maryville Academy.
+Recently, the Catholic Church in Chicago was sued based on credible allegations of criminal sex assault by the late Father John Smyth.
+The reverend is alleged to have molested the altar boy when the clergy member was head of the Maryville Academy.

 The plaintiff alleges that the priest began sexually molesting him when he was eleven years old, starting in 2001 and ending three years later.

-This allegation is much worse than many abuse cases because the plaintiff reported the illegal behavior as it was occurring.
-However, school officials did not believe the sexually abused victim, who was eleven when the abuse began.
+This allegation is much worse than many abuse cases because the plaintiff reported the sexually inappropriate behavior as it was occurring.
+However, school officials did not believe the sexually abused altar boy, who was eleven when the abuse began.
 Thus, the molestation continued for three years.

-Dismissing the victim reporting their sexual injury is exactly how accused clergymen were able to operate with impunity for so long.
+Dismissing the victim's report of their sexual injury is how the Catholic clergy members credibly accused of sexual abuse were able to operate with impunity for so long.

-The Chicago area Catholic leaders have turned a blind eye to allegations of sexual abuse.
-When they did believe the accuser, they engaged in a coverup to keep news of sexual abuse of children from ever becoming public.
+The Chicago Catholic leaders have turned a blind eye to allegations of sexual molestation.
+When they did believe the accuser, they engaged in a coverup to keep news of abuse of children from ever becoming public.

-An $8 Million Negotiated Settlement To Resolve a Decades-Old Clergy Sexual Abuse Claim
+An $8 Million Negotiated Settlement To Resolve a Decades-Old Clergy Member Sexual Abuse Claim

-In the summer of 2020, the Archdiocese of Chicago resolved a clergy sexual abuse claim by agreeing to an $8 million negotiated settlement.
-The case involved Rev. John Callicott who had been accused of sexually assaulting a minor in the 1990s.
+In the summer of 2020, the Archdiocese of Chicago resolved a clergy sex assault claim by agreeing to an $8 million negotiated settlement.
+The case involved Rev. John Calicott, an Illinois catholic clergy accused of sexually assaulting a minor in the 1990s.

 The victim had requested that their name be withheld from the public.
 Rev. John Callicott of Holy Angels Church denied the allegations and sought his accuser’s name.
 The court denied his request.

-The first accusations against Rev. Callicott started in the 1970s when he faced accusations of molesting two young males.
+The first accusations against Rev. Calicott started in the 1970s when he faced allegations of molesting two young males.
 The reverend admitted to sexually abusing the victims.

-Church leaders removed him from his ministerial duties at the parish.
+Archdiocese of Chicago clergy members removed him from his ministerial duties at the parish.
 However, he was reinstated two years later.
-In 2002, the Catholic Church fired him from his position and he never returned.
+Then, in 2002, the church fired him from his position, and he never returned.

 $210 Million in Payouts to Date

-Currently, the Archdiocese of Chicago has paid out approximately $210 million to resolve clergy sexual abuse lawsuits.
-Documents reveal that an estimated $156 million more is necessary to resolve additional sexual abuse claims that are expected to be filed in the years ahead.
+The Archdiocese of Chicago has paid out approximately $210 million to resolve clergy members' sexual violation lawsuits.
+However, documents reveal that an estimated $156 million more is necessary to resolve additional child sexual abuse claims expected to be filed in the years ahead.

-So far, the Catholic Church is resorted to bankruptcy to better manage its clergy sexual abuse settlements.
-Buffalo and Rochester dioceses in New York state have filed Chapter 11 bankruptcy protection.
+So far, the church is resorted to bankruptcy better to manage its clergy members’ sexual violations settlements.
+Buffalo and Rochester dioceses in New York have filed for Chapter 11 bankruptcy protection.

 How to Report Sexual Abuse

-However, you can also proceed directly to a sexual abuse lawsuit for the misconduct.
-Sexual abuse victims and family members can also call a clergymen abuse hotline for help.
+However, you can also proceed directly to a clergy sex abuse lawsuit for the misconduct.
+Sexual abuse victims and family members can also call a clergy member abuse hotline (1-888-414-7678) for help.

-In the state of Illinois, Catholic leaders have pledged to be more vigilant and transparent after decades of grotesque violations against sexual abuse victims.
+In Illinois, Catholic clergy members have pledged to be more vigilant and transparent after decades of grotesque violations against diocesan priest abuse survivors.

 However, even if the problem is being dealt with currently, the pattern of horrible offenses dates back for decades.
-The Church is alleged to have covered up for abuse going back to the 1980s and likely earlier before that both in the state and across America.
+The Church is alleged to have covered up priest abuse from the 1980s and earlier in the state and across America.

-The Church cannot give you your life back, but it can be made to pay you for the devastating effects of sexual mistreatment to which you were subjected by a clergy member.
-This includes damages for the following:
+The Church cannot give you your life back, but it can be made to pay you for the devastating effects of sexual mistreatment to which a clergy member subjected you.
+Typically, damages include the following:

-- Lost wages if your suffering prevented you from working or reaching your earnings potential
+- Lost wages, if you are suffering, or the sexual violations prevent you from working or reaching your earnings potential

 - Pain and suffering (this can include the emotional trauma that you have suffered and continue to suffer)